 I would recommend DJI Mavic 2 pro for the best videography experience for the money.
 However, I would strongly recommend you to master videography and flying drone separately, and then combine them to make the most out of your drone.

 Practicing will definitely help you take better shots and not lose your drone!

-Taking videos is a simple task as compared to editing, and to edit your videos you need a computer.
+Taking videos is a simple task as compared to editing, and to edit your videos you need a laptop.
 Choosing one will completely depend upon your preference and budget.
 Let’s look at the rigs in the market suitable to edit your videos.